Our Story

 CEO, Gishuri Chicken Organic Farm

-"The Crisis Crash Course was very instrumental in improving my general business management, time allocation, building strong networking connections as well as improving my lobbying skills."
+"Sinapis was instrumental in improving my general business management, time allocation, and building strong networking connections."

 Geoffrey Kinaalwa